-Dr. Grant Smith is originally from Knoxville, TN.
-He graduated with a bachelor of science in psychology from Duke University, where he first developed an interest in palliative care.
+Dr. Grant Smith is a palliative care physician and Clinical Assistant Professor of Medicine at the Stanford School of Medicine.
+He is the medical director of the Stanford Palliative Care Center of Excellence (PCCOE) Community Partnerships Team, and he is the lead for quality improvement in advance care planning in the Division of Primary Care and Population Health.
+Dr. Smith graduated with a Bachelor of Science in psychology from Duke University.
 He received his medical degree from Harvard Medical School.
 He completed residency in internal medicine at the University of California, San Francisco with a focus in primary care, followed by a chief resident year at the Zuckerberg San Francisco General Hospital.
 He subsequently completed his palliative care fellowship at the University of California, San Francisco.
-Outside of work, Dr. Smith lives in San Francisco, and he enjoys running in Golden Gate park, cooking, and visiting the many great restaurants in the area.
-Dr. Smith is excited to be part of the Stanford faculty, where he provides direct patient care while pursuing his academic and educational interests improving patient-centered care across settings, increasing access to palliative care, and promoting clinician well-being.
+As part of the Stanford faculty, he is an attending on the palliative care inpatient service and as a provider in the outpatient palliative care clinic in Palo Alto.

 - Hospice and Palliative Medicine

 Clinical Assistant Professor, Medicine - Primary Care and Population Health

 Serious Illness Communication Program Trainer, Serious Illness Communication Program, Stanford Department of Medicine (2022 - Present)

 Advance Care Planning Quality Improvement Lead, Division of Primary Care and Population Health, Stanford School of Medicine (2022 - Present)

 Medical Director, Palliative Care Center of Excellence - Community Partnerships Team (2019 - Present)

 Boards, Advisory Committees, Professional Organizations